thoughtworks-jumpstart/guides/docs/backend-web-development/express-responses.md

 # Express.js responses

+- Ending response with res.end()
+- Sending back response with res.send() and res.json()
+- Writing to res.write() and comparing to res.send()
+- Setting status code of response

 The handler function or middleware function usually needs to call a method on the response object (res) to modify and send back a response.

 ## Ending a response